/ index / performance / technique / flip-flop throw tap

 Signature Players n/a

-After throwing a flip throw, strike one of the gourds in the air with a gourd in the other hand (held flop position, using free gourd).
+After throwing a flip-flop throw, strike one of the gourds in the air with a gourd in the other hand (held flop position, using free gourd).
 This causes the asalato in the air to start spinning in the opposite direction.
 Catch with the free hand.

 individual examples